+Kumsal Bayazit, CEO, Elsevier.

+Our purpose

-Kumsal Bayazit, Elsevier CEO, speaks with Elsevier colleagues in New York.
-Our purpose We are a catalyst for inclusive research and health partnerships, convening and spotlighting impact makers to accelerate early stage interventions that advance inclusion in research and health.
+We are a catalyst for inclusive research and health partnerships, convening and spotlighting impact makers to accelerate early stage interventions that advance inclusion in research and health.

 Our values

 We are passionate

 about inclusion,

-underserved and

-underrepresented
+underresourced

 groups through

 partnerships.